zero-24/plg_system_customcss/README.md

 ## Feature

-his plugin checks whether a custom.css (or custom.min.css) file exists at /templates/"templatename"/css or /administrator/templates/"templatename"/css.
+This plugin checks whether a custom.css (or custom.min.css) file exists at /templates/"templatename"/css or /administrator/templates/"templatename"/css.
 If present, it will be loaded to the site.
 - With a custom.css you can overwrite the template css files.
 - This file will not be touched by an update.
 - To use the plugin please activate it.
 Control Pannel --> Extensions --> Plugins --> System - Template custom.css.